Skip to content

 net Collects network traffic of the host

-host_process Collects a list of long-running (survived for more than 10 minutes) processes on the host
+host_process Collects a list of resident processes (alive for more than 10 minutes) on the host

-hostobject Collects basic information about the host (such as OS info, hardware info, etc.)
+hostobject Collects basic information about the host (such as OS information, hardware information, etc.)

-docker Collects container objects and container logs on the host
+docker Collects possible container objects and container logs on the host

-Click on the [Infrastructure] module to view a list of all hosts with installed DataKit and their basic information, such as hostname, CPU, memory, etc.
+Click on the [Infrastructure] module to view the list of all hosts with installed Datakits and their basic information, such as hostname, CPU, memory, etc.

 image

-Clicking on [Hostname] allows you to view detailed system information for that host, integration runtime status (all installed plugins on this host), and built-in views (host).
+Clicking on [Hostname] allows you to view detailed system information for that host, integration operation status (all installed plugins on this host), and built-in views (host).

 image

-Clicking on [Integration Runtime Status] and selecting any plugin name [View Monitoring View] will show you the built-in view for that plugin.
+Clicking on [Integration Operation Status] any plugin name [View Monitoring View] shows the built-in view for that plugin.

 image